 Location: Chavanod, Haute-Savoie (74)

-- To anticipate interventions to prevent breakdowns and emergency requests.
+- Anticipate interventions to prevent breakdowns and emergency requests.

-- Significant production shutdowns decrease and intervention planning optimization
+- Significant reduction in production stoppages and optimization of intervention schedules.

 - Reduction of premature obsolescence by extending the life of industrial equipment (CSR objective).